-Council is committed to continuous improvement and will continually monitor and review the procurement processes and practices to ensure that it continues to meet its wider strategic objectives.
+Council is committed to continuous improvement and will review the Procurement Policy on an annual basis to ensure that it continues to meet its wider strategic objectives.
 Procurement performance measures will also be reviewed regularly to:

-- Report on outcomes adopted following service audits. - Highlight trends and exceptions where necessary to enhance performance and effectively manage risk. - · Improve the internal efficiency of procurement processes; and - Monitor supplier performance.
+- Report on outcomes adopted following service audits. - Highlight trends and exceptions where necessary to enhance performance and effectively manage risk. - Improve the internal efficiency of procurement processes; and - Monitor supplier performance.